Photoproduction of the $\pi N$ pair on nuclei and isobar configurations: Conclusion

 We performed calculations of the differential cross section of the $^{12}$C$( {\gamma ,^{}\pi ^{-} p})^{11}$C and $^{12}$C$({\gamma ,\pi ^{ +} p})^{11}$Be reactions.
-The numerical estimations of the cross section value are made for mechanisms of the reactions, in which the final free nucleon can have the large enough momentum, neglecting the exchange mechanisms, in which the nucleon goes to the free state from state that is lower the Fermi level.
+The numerical estimations of the cross section value are made for mechanisms of the reactions, in which the final free nucleon can have the sufficiently large momentum, neglecting the exchange mechanisms, in which the nucleon goes to the free state from the state that is lower the Fermi level.
 In the range of the pion and proton opening angle close to 180$^{\circ}$ the total contribution of the isobar configuration cross section of the $^{12}$C$( {\gamma ,^{}\pi ^{ -} p})^{11}$C reaction is smaller than the cross section observed in experiment \cite{10} of about two order of magnitude.
-The calculated cross section of the $^{12}$C$( {\gamma ,\pi ^{ +} p})^{11}$Be reaction was by about four times smaller than the experimental cross section of the work \cite{27}.
+The calculated cross section of the $^{12}$C$( {\gamma ,\pi ^{ +} p})^{11}$Be reaction is several times smaller than the experimental cross section of the work \cite{30}.